23 Ways to Drive Traffic to Your Blog

 That being said, you should not be afraid of linking to other blogs or websites.
 If the link can help your readers to get the most out of your blog post that might be worth more.
 But you might want to think twice before you are linking to one of your biggest competitors.

 10. Remember internal linking

 Inbound links and outbound links both have an effect on your SEO.
 But so do internal links.
 An internal link is basically you linking to something on your blog.
-It can be a blog post, a category page or your homepage.
+It can be a blog post, a category page, or your homepage.

-We think that there’s a lot of benefits using internal linking between your content and blog posts.
+We think that there’s a lot of benefits to using internal linking between your content and blog posts.
 Not only will it have a positive effect on your SEO, but it will also help your readers to discover more content on your blog.

 This could be used in many different ways.
 Instead of explaining the same thing over and over in your blog posts, you can refer to a blog post that explains whatever there is you want to explain.
 You can also take the opportunity to refer to related or similar blog posts.

 11. Do guest posting

 Guest blogging and guest posting have been used by SEOs for many years.
 Some would say that guest posting is dead, but we don’t agree.
 At all.